Installing Mastra Locally

 Create a New Project

-We recommend starting a new Mastra project using create-mastra
+We recommend starting a new Mastra project using the interactive setup, which guides you through scaffolding your project step by step.

 npx create-mastra@latest